Arrow (TV series): Development

 For the first five seasons Arrow features two storylines: one in the present, and the other, shown in flashback, during Oliver's time on the island five years before his rescue.
 These flashbacks are used to illustrate how Oliver transformed into the man that returns to Starling City.
 Filming for the island flashbacks takes place in Vancouver's Whytecliff Park area, near beachfront homes.
 Much planning is required to keep the buildings out of camera frame.
 Guggenheim said, "Stephen [Amell] has to wear a wig, and his look has to be changed ... there's a lot.
 It's actually incredibly ambitious to do these flashbacks every week, every single episode.
 Because like Andrew [Kreisberg] said, it's almost like it's its own show."
 Regarding the flashbacks after the fifth season, Guggenheim and Mericle stated that the series would explore flashbacks from other character's perspectives, such as Curtis Holt, along with the possibility of flashforwards.
 Guggenheim said, "We still want to make [flashbacks] part of our storytelling, because we do like them.
-We like when those non-island flashbacks sort of illuminate what's going on in the present day.
+We like it when those non-island flashbacks sort of illuminate what's going on in the present day.
 That'll always be a part of the show and a part of the show's storytelling structure.
 It just won't be telling a serialized story."

 The series develops relationship triangles: some love triangles, others designed to catch characters in "philosophical debates".
 Kreisberg provides one such example: "Every week, Oliver will be facing a bad guy, but the truth is, his real nemesis is Detective Lance, who's trying to bring him into justice...
 His daughter is going to be caught in the middle, because she loves and respects her father, and she's always believed in what he believed, but at the same time, she's going to see this dark urban legend out there that's actually doing a lot of good; the kind of good that she wants to be doing in her role as a legal aid attorney."
 Learning from previous experiences working in television, the producers worked early on identifying the major story arcs for the series, specifically the first season, including "mapping out" how to accomplish them.
 Taking inspiration from Christopher Nolan's Batman film series, the creative team decided to "put it all out there" and "not hold back" from episode to episode.